zsparal/api-documentation/source/reference/v2/organizations-api/current-organization.rst

 --------
 ``200`` ``application/hal+json``

-For the full list of fields, see the
+For the full list of fields, see :doc:`/reference/v2/organizations-api/get-organization`.
-:doc:`Get organization endpoint </reference/v2/organizations-api/get-organization>`.
 Only ``_links`` is listed here.

 .. list-table::
    :widths: auto